shivang-16/Infinity_Social_Media.api/README.md

 The Social Media App Backend serves as the core infrastructure for a social networking platform.
 It provides a comprehensive set of APIs and services for user management, post creation, interaction with posts, and user connections.
 The backend is designed to be easily deployable on various server platforms, such as Vercel or Netlify, making it accessible for integration into your own website or application.

-## GitHub Repository
+## Frontend GitHub Repository of this Project

-You can access the source code and project files on the GitHub repository: [Social Media App Backend Repository](https://github.com/shivang-16/Social_Media_App_Backend)
+You can access the source code and project files on the GitHub repository: [Social Media App Frontend Repository](https://github.com/shivang-16/Social_Media_App_Frontend)

 ## Deployment and Integration